lee0c/lee0c.github.io/_posts/2026/2026-01-07-intro-to-git.md

 ### authentication

 when we call `git push`, we're prompted for our GitLab username and password.

-> tip: don't be concerned that you can't see anything when you type or paste your password! since it's sensitive information, this is intentional

 personally, I find constantly authenticating tremendously annoying!
 There's a couple of ways to handle this.